miniBill/witch-awakening/DLCs/TheElementOfDarkness/Perks.md

 - Element: Shadows
 - Cost: 4

-You will now be able to sense when you're being scryed upon in real time, gaining cursory information about the person spying on you (the name they are most commonly known by, their general distance and direction from you, and how high rank their [Divination] is).
+You will now be able to sense when you’re being scryed upon in real time, gaining cursory information about the person spying on you (the name they are most commonly known by, their general distance and direction from you, and how high rank their [Divination] is).
 You also gain a vague awareness of any instance of someone speaking your true name.

 ## Perk: Serpent's gaze